embeddedkafka/embedded-kafka/README.md

 ### How to use

-* In your `build.sbt` file add the following dependency: `"io.github.embeddedkafka" %% "embeddedkafka" % "2.0.1" % "test"`
+* In your `build.sbt` file add the following dependency: `"io.github.embeddedkafka" %% "embedded-kafka" % "2.0.1" % "test"`
 * Have your class extend the `EmbeddedKafka` trait.
 * Enclose the code that needs a running instance of Kafka within the `withRunningKafka` closure.